 - non-turbo Z32 e-brake/splash shield setup

-- non-turbo Z32 or S14 hubs if doing 5-lug
+- non-turbo Z32 or S14 hubs if doing 5-lug swap

 - R33 skyline GT-S e-brake cables or my crazy splice swap here

 - SPL Parts or PDM Racing SS brake lines

 Some people have been able to utilize the aluminum 300ZX upright, but it requires shocks with the correct lower mount.
 (SCC used JIC’s shocks with the aluminum uprights)